BAFTA-winning director Ken Loach to kick off human rights festival at Oxford Brookes

 He will introduce the film and also take part in an audience Q&A session.
 The event takes place on Tuesday 14 March from 6.00pm – 9.00pm in the John Henry Brookes Lecture Theatre, Headington Campus.
-To book visit EventBrite.
+The event is now full booked, but there is a waiting list for tickets, visit EventBrite.

 Paul Inman, Pro Vice-Chancellor said: “We are very excited to welcome Ken Loach to Oxford Brookes University to kick off the Oxford Human Rights Festival.